Amazon QuickBooks Integration: Your Step-by-Step Setup Guide

 • Open the files you’ve downloaded and begin the journal entry by mapping the data from the report to the corresponding accounts in your journal entry.
 If you still need to create a Chart of Accounts, do this before making a journal entry.

-• Review: Check the data mapping and make any adjustments before importing the data to QuickBooks.
+• Review: Check the data mapping and make any adjustments before importing the data to QuickBooks Online.

-Amazon is a Marketplace Facilitator, meaning it collects and remits your sales tax for nearly all US states as the Marketplace Facilitator Tax (MFT).
+Amazon is a Marketplace Facilitator, meaning it collects and remits your sales tax for nearly all US states under Marketplace Facilitator Tax (MFT) obligations.
 Because Amazon takes responsibility for this, it can be tempting not to include it in your books.
 However, you are still responsible for ensuring the amount Amazon collects and remits is correct, so you must have it in your books.
-Please do so to avoid being over or understating your income, meaning you might pay too much in tax, taking money you could spend elsewhere, or not enough, leaving you with a bill.
+Make sure to properly keep tax records to avoid over or understating your income, meaning you might pay too much in tax, taking money you could spend elsewhere – or, not enough, leaving you with a bill.

 Amazon has a lot of different transaction types and while some are hard to miss (as they’re attached to sales), others might only occur monthly, making them easy to miss or skip.
 If you miss a transaction type in a particular settlement period, your books won’t balance or will be incorrect if you account for the amount under the wrong transaction type.